Trump in 2024? He says only that 'a Republican' will win

 PALM BEACH, Fla.
-(AP) — Former President Donald Trump plans to affirm his commitment to the Republican Party — and raise the possibility that someone else will be the GOP's next presidential nominee — in a closed-door speech to donors Saturday night.
+(AP) — Former President Donald Trump staked his claim to the Republican Party in a closed-door speech to donors Saturday night, casting his populist policies and attack-dog politics as the key to future Republican success.

-Trump's message, outlined in prepared remarks obtained by The Associated Press, comes as GOP officials seek to downplay an intraparty feud over Trump's continued leadership in Republican politics, his commitment to party fundraising and his plans for 2024.
-While Trump's advisers report he will emphasize party unity, he is famously known to go off script.
+Trump also reinforced his commitment to the GOP in his address, according to prepared remarks obtained by The Associated Press, which comes as Republican officials seek to downplay an intraparty feud over Trump's role in the party, his commitment to GOP fundraising and his plans for 2024.
+While Trump's advisers report he will emphasize party unity, he rarely sticks to script.

-“We are gathered tonight to talk about the future of the Republican Party — and what we must do to set our candidates on a course to victory,” Trump says in prepared remarks.
-“I stand before you this evening filled with confidence that in 2022, we are going to take back the House and we are going to reclaim the Senate — and then in 2024, a Republican candidate is going to win the White House.”
+“The key to this triumphant future will be to build on the gains our amazing movement has made over the past four years,” Trump told hundreds of leading Republican donors, according to the prepared remarks.
+“Under our leadership, we welcomed millions upon millions of new voters into the Republican coalition.
+We transformed the Republican Party into a party that truly fights for all Americans.”

 Florida Gov. Ron DeSantis is expected to address donors Saturday night as well.
 Earlier in the weekend, a slew of candidates already positioning themselves for a 2024 presidential run made appearances.
 Besides DeSantis, the potential White House contenders included South Dakota Gov. Kristi Noem and Arkansas Sen. Tom Cotton.
 House Minority Leader Kevin McCarthy and Sens.
 Rick Scott and Marco Rubio of Florida and Lindsey Graham of South Carolina also spoke.